WizardOfAus/The-Ultimate-Design-Resource-Go-To/Legendary Designers/Designers & Artists.md

 ## Architecture
+- <b>Craig Edward Dykers</b>: Founder of Snøhetta
 - <b>Frank Gehry</b>: Designed the Guggenheim in Spain and the Walt Disney Hall.
 Famous for using unlikely materials for everyday jobs like the Wiggle Chair.
+- <b>Olafur Eliasson</b>: spatial researcher and designer: known for sculptures and large-scale installation art employing elemental materials such as light, water, and air temperature to enhance the viewer’s experience
 <br />

 ## Artist cum Design